rust-lang/rust/src/doc/rustc-dev-guide/src/walkthrough.md

 When your review approves the PR, it will go into a queue for yet another bot called `@bors`.  `@bors` manages the CI build/merge queue.
 When your PR reaches the head of the `@bors` queue, `@bors` will test out the merge by running all tests against your PR on Travis CI.
-This takes about 2 hours as of this writing.
+This takes may take a lot of time to finish.
 If all tests pass, the PR is merged and becomes part of the next nightly compiler!

 There are a couple of things that may happen for some PRs during the review process